casewalker/files-site/README.md

 * User Management controls - change password?

 Must have?
-* Limit users to X downloads per day (3?) and Y downloads per week (10?).
+* Limit users to X downloads per day (3?
+10?) and Y downloads per week (20?).
 If someone wants to download more, they'll have to talk to me.
   * Most easily managed with a DynamoDB table
   * Overrideable on an individual level with some kind of controls
   * Perhaps display how many downloads a user has left?
 * Automatic logout after inactivity

+How do files work?
+* Store files raw
+* Create a directory (how is a directory represented?)
+* Store files in a directory
+* Rename file (modifies metadata, not contents)
+* Replace file content (modifies contents, not metadata)
+* Move file (modifies metadata, requires existing directory, warns if there is already a same-name file)
+* Move directory?

+Initially, I was thinking I would have one record in Dynamo per file... but now I am thinking perhaps I want one record in Dynamo per directory?
+Maybe actually I want two tables, one for file metadata, and one for the directory structure, where each directory is an Item, and it contains a list of the file-keys in that directory

+Copy email design - have top of the table have selection, have each row have a selection box, allow for move/delete.
+At low width, turn column-data into new lines on the same row.
+Add "1-50 of <COUNT>" and pagination.